Analysis | Trump accidentally proves that the Clinton campaign wasn’t the driving force of the Russia probe

 As I wrote at the time, it was bizarre to use this as some sort of indication that Clinton was driving the Russia probe for two reasons.

-The first was that Clinton’s campaign was already publicly elevating questions about Trump’s links to Russia prior to July 26, when this purported plan was made operational.
+The first was that Clinton’s campaign was already publicly elevating questions about Trump’s links to Russia before July 26, when this purported plan was made operational.
 Campaign manager Robby Mook — one of the parties on the lawsuit — was on CNN the day prior drawing that line.
 Nor was the campaign the first entity to raise the question.
 WikiLeaks began dumping material stolen from the DNC on July 22, material that had been understood to have been stolen by Russia for a month.
 Four days before that, The Washington Post reported that Trump had eviscerated an anti-Russia plank in the Republican Party platform.
-The left had been rumbling about questions even prior to that.
+The left had been rumbling about questions even before that.
 The idea that Clinton whipped up this purported tie is ridiculous on its face.

-Particularly because of the second reason: even in October 2020, it was clear that the probe wasn’t a function of Clinton’s campaign.
+Particularly because of the second reason: Even in October 2020, it was clear that the probe wasn’t a function of Clinton’s campaign.
 There was lots of information about what actually launched the investigation, none of which was downstream from Clinton.

 For example, an adviser to Trump’s campaign had been told in May 2016 that the Russians had emails belonging to Clinton, something that was reported to federal law enforcement after WikiLeaks began releasing its stolen material.
 This was the trigger for the FBI’s Operation Crossfire Hurricane at the end of July.
 Three other advisers or staffers to Trump’s campaign had their own ties to Russia: another adviser (who had once been ID’d as a recruitment target by a Russian agent) traveled to Moscow in early July 2016, another adviser had sat at a dinner with Russian President Vladimir Putin in December 2015 and Trump’s campaign manager had worked for pro-Russia politicians in Ukraine.

-In other words, the feds had evidence of Russia trying to intervene in the election (through the hacking), evidence of various people linked to Russia working for Trump (through public and private information) and a by-then obvious soft spot from Trump for Putin in particular.
+In other words, the feds had evidence of Russia trying to intervene in the election (through the hacking), evidence of various people linked to Russia working for Trump (through public and private information) and a by-then obvious soft spot from Trump for Putin, in particular.
 More would come out — data passed to a suspected Russian agent, that meeting at Trump Tower in July 2016 — but the predicate for the investigation was obvious.
 This has already been evaluated, in fact; the inspector general for the Justice Department found no bias in the origin of the probe.

 This was all known as of October 2020, mind you.
 What the new Trump lawsuit tries to do is flesh out a dual-pronged strategy by Clinton’s campaign based, in part on information dug up by special counsel John Durham, appointed by Trump’s attorney general William P. Barr specifically to dig up information undermining the predicate for the Russia probe.